miwipe/ngsLCA/README.md

 rm *.fna;
 bowtie2-build --threads 5 plastids.fa plastids
 ```
+Here we build the refence data into bowtie2 indexed format and later will use bowtie2 as the aligner.
+Although bowtie2 achieves fast alignment on large genomic database, it will record the first N hits on each read into the generated BAM file, which are not guaranteed to be the best possible alignments.
+Other aligners such as BWA and MALT can also be used for generating BAM files for ngsLCA.

 3. Align your quality checked reads (refer to this [repository](https://github.com/miwipe/ngsLCA/tree/master/quality_filtering) for suggested qulity controls before alignment) against the database, an example:
 ```